OBOAcademy/obook/docs/lesson/term-request.md

 - [https://github.com/monarch-initiative/mondo/issues/1837](https://github.com/monarch-initiative/mondo/issues/1837)
 - [https://github.com/monarch-initiative/mondo/issues/276](https://github.com/monarch-initiative/mondo/issues/276)

-### Submitting other issues to Mondo
+### Submitting other issues

-- Users may want to request other types of changes to Mondo (or any other ontology) beyond just adding a new term.
+- Users may want to request other types of changes to an ontology such as Mondo beyond just adding a new term.
 - The Mondo curation team created many [issue templates](https://github.com/monarch-initiative/mondo/issues/new/choose) for users, for specific types of requests.
-- If none of the issue templates fit your issue, you can scroll to the bottom and click [Open a blank issue](https://github.com/monarch-initiative/mondo/issues/new)
+- If none of the issue templates fit your issue, you can scroll to the bottom and click open a blank issue [(Mondo example)](https://github.com/monarch-initiative/mondo/issues/new).